INTERP(OPCSDEFS) Optical Printer Control System INTERP(OPCSDEFS)

 Dissolves and fades should also work properly now.

-If your fader mechanics suffers slop, (ie: the fader will be
+If your fader mechanics suffers from slop, e.g. if the fader slips

-inaccurate when it changes direction) refer to the SLOP(OPCSDEFS)
+when it changes direction, refer to the SLOP(OPCSDEFS) command for

 BUGS